 That the authorizing of the variance will not be of substantial detriment to the neighboring property and will not be contrary to the spirit and purpose of this Zoning Ordinance.

-Motion by Cook to accept A as criteria being met; motion seconded by Jakubiak; Barr called for further discussion and roll call vote; 5/0; motion carried.
+Motion by Cook to accept D as criteria being met; motion seconded by Jakubiak; Barr called for further discussion and roll call vote; 5/0; motion carried.

 Barr made a motion to approve/accept the variance request of ZBA 2020-1; motion was seconded by Cook.
 Barr called for further discussion and roll call vote 5/0; motion carried.
 Barr informed the applicant that a letter would be mailed with the approval and welcomed him to the township.